armory/documentation/_spinnaker_install_admin_guides/install-on-k8s.md

 hal config provider kubernetes enable
 ```

-Next, configure the account (this will use the ServiceAccount associated with Halyard and Clouddriver; in this case, the `default` service account):
+Next, configure a Kubernetes account called `spinnaker`.
+(This will use the ServiceAccount associated with Halyard and Clouddriver; in this case, the `default` service account):

 ```bash
 hal config provider kubernetes account add spinnaker \